sheetalrepo/ApiTestFW/readme.txt

 ## Disadvantages ##
-1. We have multiple single DataProvider for every data row.
-In case data grows then Data Provider methods will also grow.
+We have one DataProvider for one API.
+In case API grows then Data Provider methods will also grow.
+But generally we don't have too many APIs to test.
-2. All test data for all APIs are kept under single json.
-If we have lot of data, multiple columns, and huge data from POST req then JSON view will become complicated